SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

 ### What happens to the current metrics tab when the new Metrics Explorer comes out?

 The Metrics Explorer replaces the Classic metrics UI.
 If you’re not ready to switch to the Metrics Explorer, you continue to use the Classic UI until you are.
-The option for switching between Classic metrics and Metrics Explorer is on the three-dot menu at the top right of the page, next to the **Add to Dashboard** button.
+The option for switching between Classic metrics and Metrics Explorer is on the three-dot kebab menu at the top right of the page, next to the **Add to Dashboard** button.

 ### What value does Metrics Explorer provide?